sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 you'll need to write it manually instead of being able to press tab until you reach your preferred.

-Instead, we could make a bash script and add it to your `$PATH`, that way you'll be able to call it from vim and complete the paths with `<Tab>`, just like we completed `%:h`.
+An alternative could be to make a bash script and add it to your `$PATH`, that way you'll be able to call it from vim and complete the paths with `<Tab>`, just like we completed `%:h`.

 This bash script is very simple, here's my approach, I call it `run_xmacro`: